 The information should appear on the same page as the product and be available to the consumer before they make a purchase.

 You do not have to include the durability date.

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty is a fine and two years' imprisonment.

 If allergen information does not comply with the requirements it is an offence under the Food Information Regulations 2014.
-The maximum penalty is an unlimited fine.
+The maximum penalty is a fine.

-Last reviewed / updated: December 2016
+Last reviewed / updated: September 2018

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.